National Council Licensure Examination: History

 In 2015, NCLEX was adopted in Canada, with changes made to address measuring units, drug names, and other terminology differences between the United States and Canada.
 Additionally, the NCLEX is available in Canadian French for French-speaking Canadians.
+In 2020, the Nursing and Midwifery Board of Australia (NMBA) began using NCLEX as the multiple-choice question examination for internationally qualified RNs seeking licensure in Australia.

+In response to the COVID-19 pandemic in 2020, the NCSBN and Pearson VUE made temporary changes to NCLEX exams administered through September 30, 2020.
+The exam's difficulty level and passing standards remained the same; however, the test format was adjusted to a maximum testing time of four hours, a minimum of 60 items, and a maximum of 130 items, along with the removal of pretest items and special research sections.
+Additional measures at test centers included health screening protocols, mask requirements, extended operational hours, state-level capacity waivers, and the opening of temporary high-capacity test centers.

 The NCSBN developed an updated version of the NCLEX called the "Next Generation NCLEX (NGN)," which went into effect April 1, 2023.

+As of 2026, the NCSBN is developing a remote-proctored version of the NCLEX to allow both domestic and international candidates to complete the examination outside of traditional testing centers.
+This optional format will utilize 360-degree video monitoring and mobile technology to help maintain exam security.

 The governing body responsible for making changes to the NCLEX is the National Council of State Boards of Nursing (NCSBN).
 They make changes by analyzing current nursing practices.
 They do this by surveying approximately 12,000 recently licensed nurses about different nursing activities that appear on the NCLEX.
 The NCSBN analyzes these nursing activities based on how frequently they may occur, how they could impact the patient's safety, and the location of these activities.
 The NCSBN conducts these analyses every three years and then makes any needed changes to the exam.

 Levels of examination

 NCLEX-RN

 NCLEX-RN (National Council Licensure Examination-Registered Nurse).
 All boards of nursing in the states and territories of the United States require candidates to pass this exam for licensure as a registered nurse (RN).
 As of 2015, 10 provincial and territorial RN regulators in Canada have chosen the NCLEX-RN and the National Council of State Boards of Nursing (NCSBN) as the provider of the Canadian RN entry-to-practice exam.
+The Nursing and Midwifery Board of Australia (NMBA) also uses the NCLEX as the multiple-choice question examination for internationally qualified RNs seeking licensure.

 The NCLEX-RN uses the five-step nursing process.
 Each of the questions will fall into one of the five steps: assessment, diagnosis, planning, implementation, and evaluation.